Student Ambassador Scheme

 What are the benefits to working as a Student Ambassador?

 Working as a Student Ambassador is a flexible way to earn money and gain valuable work experience.
-Alongside earning money there are other benefits to the working as a Student Ambassador.
+Alongside earning money there are other benefits to working as a Student Ambassador.
 Key benefits include the opportunity to:

 Boost your CV: Student Ambassadors gain valuable skills and experience in working with young people, public speaking, customer service and marketing.